-Ajman University, located at University Street, Al jerf 1, Ajman, United Arab Emirates, P.O.
-Box: 346 is officially Licensed from 3 May 1994 to 31 May 2023 by the Ministry of Education of the United Arab Emirates to award qualifications in higher education.

-Ajman University is globally accredited by the Quality Assurance Agency (QAA), the UK's independent body and a global leader in quality assurance for higher education.
+- Ajman University, located at University Street, Al jerf 1, Ajman, United Arab Emirates, P.O.
+Box: 346 is officially Licensed from 3 May 1994 to 31 May 2023 by the Ministry of Education of the United Arab Emirates to award qualifications in higher education. - Ajman University is globally accredited by the Quality Assurance Agency (QAA), the UK's independent body and a global leader in quality assurance for higher education. - Ajman University is accredited by the WASC Senior College and University Commission (WSCUC), 1080 Marina Village Parkway, Suite 500, Alameda, CA 94501, 510.748.9001.